What do you really want to accomplish this year?1

 Make a list of what you think of.
 Be sure to think both personally and professionally.

-It can be easy to think about professional goals and ignore personal ones.
+As you do so, it can be easy to think about professional goals and ignore personal ones.
 But biblical scholarship isn’t about being an academic automaton.

 So, it’s important to have a mix of both personal and professional goals that you’re working toward.